llnw/Orchestrate-Video-iOS-SDK/README.md

 2. Download the sample project as a starting point from Github
 	*  Get the entire project from [here](https://github.com/llnw/OrchestrateVideo-iOS-SDK/tree/master/SampleApplication).
 	*  Run the ‘pod install’ command
-	*  Open and run the newly created workspace.
+	*  Open the newly created workspace.
+	*  Replace placeholders in ViewController.m with appropriate values. e.g. Replace <YOUR_MEDIA_ID> with sample media ID you want to play.

 ###Create the project in Xcode.
 If you do not have it already please install Xcode 6 or later.